jessica-mitchell/nest-simulator/doc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

 NEST, known as the ``root node``.

 To begin with, the root sub-network is empty.
-New nodes are created with the command ``Create``, which takes as arguments the model name of the desired node type, and optionally the number of nodes to be created and the initialising parameters.
+New nodes are created with the command :py:func:`.Create`, which takes as arguments the model name of the desired node type, and optionally the number of nodes to be created and the initialising parameters.
 The function returns a list of handles to the new nodes, which you can assign to a variable for later use.
 These